 7 – Don’t press too hard on the brush.

 Do you press too hard on the brush?
-It is a common beginners mistake in painting.
-If you notice that that bristles start to fan out, it means you’re pressing too hard.
+It is a common beginner’s mistake in painting.
+If you notice that the bristles start to fan out, it means you’re pressing too hard.

 Be gentle, the pressure will not make the paint application smoother.
-To make an even, smooth and mice surface, we need to let paint flow.
+To make an even, smooth, and mice surface, we need to let the paint flow.
 The pressure doesn’t let the paint flow and distributes evenly.

-If you already painted with pressing too hard:
+If you already painted by pressing too hard:

 - let this area dry,